 Signe Sneh Schreiber

-Signe Sneh is a lyric soprano with a big range of roles.
-She is studying at the The Royal Opera Academy (2013-2016), which is a three-year opera singer program in association with the Royal Danish Theatre and the Royal Danish Academy of Music.
+Signe Sneh is a lyric soprano with a broad range of roles.
+She was studying at the The Royal Opera Academy (2013-2016) in association with the Royal Danish Theatre and the Royal Danish Academy of Music.

 Signe has been a soloist with numerous orchestras in Denmark and abroad.
 She has by several occasions been performing for Her Majesty Queen Margrethe II including at the Queen’s 40th anniversary.
 She has worked with several Danish and foreign conductors and has been a soloist with musicians from The Danish National Symphony Orchestra, Odense Symphony Orchestra and several of Denmarks leading symphony and harmony orchestras.
 She has also been a soloist with the Orchestra of the Royal Guards and Christian XI’s ensemble.